Getting Crowded? Ways to Know How Many People Can Fit on a Pontoon

 Exceeding your pontoon's weight capacity can increase your chances of swamping the deck with water or, unlikely but still possible, even capsizing.

-Just as loading down a truck bed or pontoon boat trailer would make it difficult to control on the road, overloading can make your pontoon less easy-to-maneuver on the water.
+Just as loading down a truck bed or pontoon boat trailer would make it difficult to control on the road, overloading can make your pontoon less easy to maneuver on the water.

 Ways to Know How Many People Can Fit on a Pontoon